 With the proper tools, any repair job is made easier.
 The same is true for repairing hardwood floors.
-When it comes to fixing hardwood floor imperfections, many people panic by worrying that the task will be too big.
+When it comes to fixing hardwood floor imperfections, many people panic by worrying that the task will be too big, or they won’t have the right tools.
 However, most floor repairs are minor and require use of the same tools.
-Additional items may be necessary to complete the repair but many wood manufacturers and lumber stores carry special repair kits to complete nearly any hardwood floor repair task.
+Additional items may be necessary to complete the repair but many wood manufacturers and lumber stores carry special hardwood floor repair kits to complete nearly any hardwood floor repair task.

 As mentioned, many repairs require the same tools.
 For instance, tools such as, nails, hammers, screws, screwdrivers, sandpaper, stain, and urethane finishes are the most common tools that you’ll use when repairing a hardwood floor.
 The uniqueness of additional tools will come into play when you discover the type of repair you’re doing.